 I say “feel good” because no school children were in danger.
 No one was extremely hurt (the folks at the top of the Washington Monument might disagree).
 There was no giant calamity of death visiting upon poor souls that would typically fuel a breaking news event this big.

 And so, it was off to the races.
 The animation wasn’t going to be anything that would wind up anywhere near my reel, it needed to get done fast.

 I let Boris Red handle my type-on effect.
 While rendering, I visited AP Graphic Bank for a Richter magnitude scale image, plopped it into After Effects.
 Picked the 35mm Prime flare to work the top of the animation while a not at all subtle radio wave filter pulsed below it.

 Thankfully I couldn’t find the animation anywhere online.
 Yet, you can see the OTS I built from it next to Allison Starling’s head, below.
 The OTS is made from the last frame of the animation, and sadly the flares resolved themselves off the stage by then…

-As far as I’m concerned, Lens Flares are the design manifestation of the NSFW joke that the “F-word” is the only word that can be used as almost every word in a sentence.
+As far as I’m concerned, Knoll lens Flares are the design manifestation of the NSFW joke that the “F-word” is the only word that can be used as almost every word in a sentence.

 OMG — Star Trek, JJ Abrams, tsk tsk.
 It’s not as public a design feud as Comic Sans, which also has an undeservedly bad reputation.
 As far as I’m concerned, if John Stossel’s stank geezer-ass is telling me not to use the typeface after his, why did the house-wife murder some terrible bastard and disintegrate him acid, program; then I’m using the goddam font.